vasid99/cs6910-dl/README.md

 - Performs one of the optimization algorithms (from 1.12. to 1.17.) according to the corresponding hyperparameter definition to 'improve' the weights and biases.

-(Note that each optimizer also logs the losses and errors in each epoch).
+Each optimizer also logs the losses and errors in each epoch.

+Note that x_val, y_val are given as an input just to calculate the loss and error at each epoch.
+They are ***strictly*** not used anywhere to train the neural network

 ## 2. Reading & processing the data
 `keras.datasets.fashion_mnist.load_data()` returns ( (x_train, y_train), (x_test, y_test) )